How to Find the Default Gateway IP in Linux [4 Best Methods]

 viewing default gateway using GUI 1

-5 Best Practices to Find Default Gateway IP in Linux
+5 Best Practices to Check Default Gateway Linux

 Implementing best practices to find default gateway IP can make the process more productive.
 Implementing these best practices will ensure a streamlined and accurate process of finding the default gateway IP in Linux, enabling you to optimize your network configuration and troubleshoot connectivity issues effectively.